code-rohitr/devChallenges/404 page not found/404-not-found-master/README.md

 - Even though the design was simple, it really was fun.
 Beginner friendly and easy to code.
 <!-- - What have you learned/improved?    -->
 - Since this challenge is an easy one, I didn't get to learn anything new but definitely had fun while making the error page.
-- Looking forward for the upcoming challenges
+- Looking forward for the upcoming challenges.

 <!-- ### Built With -->